CrossRef/event-data-user-guide/event-data-manual.md

 ## Transparency and Data Quality

+Data comes from a wide range of sources and each source is subject to different types of processing.
+Transparency of each piece of Event Data is crucial: where it came from, why it was selected, how it was processed and how it got here.

-We don't just ask you to trust us.
-Every Event is the result of some data input from a source, and the entire process — including the data that we gathered in order to produce the event and the software we used to generate it — is completely open.
+Every Event is the result of some data input from a source, and the entire process is completely open.
 For every Event we provide a full Evidence Record.

 ![](images/introduction-evidence-flow.png "Event Data Evidence Flow")

 Crossref Event Data was developed alongside the NISO recommendations for Altmetrics Data Quality Code of Conduct, and we participated in the Data Quality working group.
 CED aims to be an examplar altmetrics data provider, setting the standard in openness and transparency.
 You can read the CED Code of Conduct Self-Reporting table in the [appendix](#appendix-niso-coc).

-## Getting the Data
+## Accessing the Data

 Crossref Event Data is available via our Query API.
 The Query API allows you to make requests like: